PUGTorino/application_zf/README.md

 * `node['zf']['skeleton']['repository']` - Repository used to download Skeleton App.
 Default is `https://github.com/zendframework/ZendSkeletonApplication)`
 * `node['zf']['deploy']['modules']['git']` - Array of git zf2 module repositories that you want to deploy

+## Getting Started

+This group of recipes install and configure a Zend Framework Standard Skeleton application or something based on it.

+Essentially you have to use the `application_zf::default` to install a whole system (Apache2 + PHP + ZendFramework/SkeletonApplication), in addition you can use single recipes to create your personal infrastructure.

 ## Example of usage in Vagrant

     # ...